 API-Led Microservices Architecture for Retail

-In addition to providing pre-built APIs, Catalyst Accelerator for Retail includes a model for API-led connectivity in retail that promotes asset reuse and self-service.
+In addition to providing pre-built APIs, Accelerator for Retail includes a model for API-led connectivity in retail that promotes asset reuse and self-service.
 In the above architecture, we’ve abstracted data from complex retail systems like Hybris, Salesforce and Partner systems that use EDI messages into a canonical model that is represented via a set of REST APIs.
 Then, we built experience APIs that provide better experiences for both customers and API consumers.

 System APIs abstract away the complexity of core retail systems of record from the end user, while providing downstream insulation from any interface changes or rationalization of those systems.